jjanbol/projects/concrete/readme.md

 Neural Networks.
 In conclusion, developing practical software for this purpose requires significantly larger datasets with more diverse features to improve performance.
-Such advancements could encourage engineering companies to adopt the solution as a beta for real-world applic
+Such advancements could encourage engineering companies to adopt the solution as a beta for real-world applications.